 There is no doubt that this is a crazy time to be alive.
 After all, we are living through a once in a century global pandemic!
 There is the stress and anxiety of everyday pandemic existence, maintaining six feet of distance from everyone on the planet, and being trapped in your house for an indefinite period of time.
-And if you’re job searching, there is a whole separate layer of added stress.
+And if you’re job searching, there is a whole new layer of stress.

 The good news for you, dear Talent Market readers, is that many free-market nonprofits are still very active in posting jobs, reviewing applications, and interviewing.
 But in a world dominated by social distancing, it might seem pretty obvious that organizations are not exactly jumping to interview in-person.
 Navigating our first global pandemic together, Talent Market is here to offer you some helpful tips for virtual interviewing in the time of COVID-19.